demisto/content/Packs/IronDefense/Integrations/IronDefense/IronDefense_description.md

-# IronDefense Integration for Xsoar
+# IronDefense Integration for Cortex XSOAR
-The IronDefense Integration allows users to interact with IronDefense alerts within Xsoar.
+The IronDefense Integration allows users to interact with IronDefense alerts within Cortex XSOAR.
 The Integration provides the ability to rate alerts, update alert statuses, add comments to alerts, to report observed bad activity, get alerts, get events, and get IronDome information.
 ## Setup